George Clark (British Army officer)

-Early life
+Early life and career

 Clark was educated at Winchester College (1906–1910).

-After passing out from the Royal Military College, Sandhurst, Clark was commissioned into the 16th The Queen's Lancers in 1911 and fought with them during World War I. He was twice awarded the Military Cross: first in June 1917 and again in 1918.
-The citation for this second award, which was published in the London Gazette, stated:
+After passing out from the Royal Military College, Sandhurst, he was commissioned into the 16th The Queen's Lancers in September 1911 and fought with them during the First World War.
+He was twice mentioned in dispatches, and was awarded the Military Cross and Bar: the first award in June 1917 and the Bar in 1918.
+The citation for the Bar, which was published in The London Gazette, stated:

-World War II
+Second World War

-Between the wars he attended the Staff College, Camberley from 1926 to 1927, and later returned there as an instructor from 1929 to 1932, and, by the time of World War II, he was commanding the 12th Infantry Brigade.
+Between the wars Clark attended the Staff College, Camberley from 1926 to 1927, and later returned there as an instructor from 1929 to 1932, and, by the time of the Second World War, he was commanding the 12th Infantry Brigade.
 From October 1939 to July 1942, Clark commanded the 1st Cavalry Division (re-designated 10th Armoured Division in 1941) as General Officer Commanding (GOC) based in British Mandate of Palestine (Palestine and Trans-Jordan).

-In May 1941, Clark formed and commanded Habforce (which when in Iraq became part of Iraqforce) which crossed the desert from Trans-Jordan to relieve RAF Habbaniya during the Anglo-Iraqi War.
+In May 1941, Clark formed and commanded Habforce (which when in Iraq became part of Iraqforce), which crossed the desert from Trans-Jordan to relieve RAF Habbaniya during the Anglo-Iraqi War.
 When Kingcol, the flying column of Habforce, arrived the airfield garrison had already forced the threatening Iraqi force to retire.
 With the arrival of Kingcol the garrison drove on to capture Falluja and Kingcol then exploited this to advance on Baghdad, arriving on 29 May.
 The Iraq government capitulated two days later.
 Habforce was also involved in the Syria-Lebanon campaign, advancing from eastern Iraq to capture Palmyra on 3 July to secure the Haditha – Palmyra oil pipeline.
+For his services, Clark was appointed a Companion of the Order of the Bath.

 In August 1941, the 1st Cavalry Division was reorganised as the 10th Armoured Division.
 Clark remained in command until April 1942 so missing the division's active service at Alam Halfa and Second Battle of El Alamein.
 He became GOC Lines of Communication in Tunisia and thereafter Deputy Governor of Sicily after its capture in 1943.
-At the end of 1943 he briefly became Major-General Administration at GHQ Middle East in Cairo before becoming Chief Administrative Officer at Allied Forces Headquarters (AFHQ) for which he held the acting rank of lieutenant-general.
+At the end of 1943 he briefly became Major-General Administration at GHQ Middle East in Cairo before becoming Chief Administrative Officer at Allied Forces Headquarters (AFHQ) for which he held the acting rank of lieutenant general.

-In late 1944 Clark became head of the SHAEF (Supreme Headquarters Allied Expeditionary Force) mission to the Netherlands.
+In late 1944 Clark became head of the Supreme Headquarters Allied Expeditionary Force (SHAEF) mission to the Netherlands.
 His most notable activity was to prepare food dumps in liberated territory for supply to starving Dutch people as they became liberated following the Hunger Winter of 1944.
-For this work the Netherlands government made him an Officer of the Order of Orange Nassau with Swords.
+For this work the Netherlands government made him an Officer of the Order of Orange Nassau with Swords, and he was awarded the Legion of Honour and the Croix de Guerre from the French government.
+He was also thrice Mentioned in Despatches during the Second World War, and was appointed a Grand Officer of the Tunisian Order of Glory.